CommonAccord/Cmacc-UMA/Doc/ZZZ/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{PageSource.sec}

-Introduction.sec=This website is for discussion of UMA legal framework.
+Introduction.sec=This website is a sketch of some UMA legal provisions.
+Just a sketch, non-authoritative, probably wrong.

 FormDoc.sec=When you click on the first link below, you will see a base document.
 It is, of course, only an example, intended to be adapted and extended.